 Limit employee data access

-Don’t make your company a scene from a horror movie where the call is coming from inside the house.
+Don’t make your company a scene from a horror film where the call is coming from inside the house.
 Translation: your employees should only have access to customer data they need to do their jobs.
 If you have a small company with just a few employees, this is an especially important tip.

 Review employee job duties and compare them with consumer information they need to carry out those duties.
 You don’t want to find out that one of your employees is the very criminal you’re trying to keep away from your business.